bartificer/programming-by-stealth/docs/pbs71.md

 ### Aligning Spinners

 Something you’ll often want to do is centre-align a spinner.
-Since spinners are inline block elements they behave just like text, so you can centre them like you would any piece of text using Boostrap’s utility classes.
+Since spinners are inline block elements they behave just like text, so you can centre them like you would any piece of text using Bootstrap’s utility classes.
 Below is an example from `pbs71a.html`:

 ```XHTML
 <p class="text-center">